xrl3y/SatelliteNetworkSim/README.md

 It is important to note that if the latency is high, the packets will be fragmented before transmission.
 This feature simulates the real-world challenges of communication in satellite networks, where high latency can affect packet integrity and transmission efficiency.

 ### Output Visualization
-The following image illustrates what the script `ModulaciondePaquetes.m` would show:
+The following image illustrates what the script `ModulationofPackets.m` would show:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3871c25c-fe6c-4324-94d3-617063668b0a" alt="Packet Modulation Simulation" width="600">